Department and Faculty

 During the Medical Psychology Fellowship, the fellowship training committee in the Department of Psychiatry and Psychology provides both structure and guidance to ensure that your fellowship experience meets your expectations.

-Your specialty training is primarily supervised by psychologists.
+Specialty training is primarily supervised by psychologists.
 However, clinical, research and scholarly projects also typically involve multidisciplinary treatment teams composed of physicians, nurses, chaplains, biostatisticians and allied health professionals.
 Additional supervision may be provided by faculty psychiatrists in the department.

 Specialty practice associate program directors